Traps (1994 film): Reception

-On SBS's The Movie Show Margaret Pomeranz and David Stratton both gave i 3 1/2 stars.
-Pomeranz said "the film creates a mood and an era that is complex and powerful, so that I was seduced by this story of a woman trying to come to terms with her own need for independence."
-Later reviewing for Variety, Stratton wrote "Chan pulls the various strands of the film together with skill; “Traps” is a very well-made film, though it lacks the dazzling style of the director’s shorts."
+On SBS's The Movie Show, Margaret Pomeranz and David Stratton both gave the film 3 1/2 stars.
+Pomeranz said: "the film creates a mood and an era that is complex and powerful, so that I was seduced by this story of a woman trying to come to terms with her own need for independence."
+Later reviewing for Variety, Stratton wrote "Chan pulls the various strands of the film together with skill; Traps is a very well-made film, though it lacks the dazzling style of the director’s shorts."
 Writing in the Sydney Morning Herald Paul Byrnes gave it a mixed review writing "The film has competing impulses and ambitions, rather than a feel of unity.
 Chan does not balance the interior life of the characters with the exterior drama.
 The interior has all the tension; the fight between colonials and nationalists has very little, making it seem an exotic backdrop."
-Neil Jillett from the Age was also mixed, finishing "Despite the film’s clumsiness in political and professional matters, Chan does draw with considerable subtlety a parallel between the Michael-Louise situation and the way the French and the Vietnamese - the imperialists and the colonised - view each other.
-So ‘Traps’, at its best, is a film that works, with considerable naturalistic and metaphorical power, on two levels."
-In Cinema Papers Scott Murray gave it a mixed review, finishing "Traps is not an overly successful film, but, as first films in Australia go, it is a good start.
+Neil Jillett from The Age was also mixed, finishing "Despite the film’s clumsiness in political and professional matters, Chan does draw with considerable subtlety a parallel between the Michael-Louise situation and the way the French and the Vietnamese – the imperialists and the colonised – view each other.
+So Traps, at its best, is a film that works, with considerable naturalistic and metaphorical power, on two levels."
+In Cinema Papers, Scott Murray gave it a mixed review, finishing: "Traps is not an overly successful film, but, as first films in Australia go, it is a good start.
 If Chan has tackled more than she can handle, this is surely preferable to the many minor-key efforts passing as striking débuts these days."
-The Sun-Herald's Rob Lowin gave it two stars noting "Traps doesn’t succeed - there are too many holes in plot and spaces in characterisation to weave the required tapestry.
+The Sun-Herald's Rob Lowin gave it two stars; noting: "Traps doesn’t succeed – there are too many holes in plot and spaces in characterisation to weave the required tapestry.
 But as a calling card, it's memorable."
 The Sunday Age's Tom Ryan also gave it two stars calling it a "Thoughtful Australian drama set in Vietnam and dealing with displaced people and their struggle for liberation."
 In Australian Film, 1978-1994, Jan Epstein concludes "Although the last quarter of the film fails to maintain psychological tension and devolves into conventionality, the female line is consistently well-handled, and the lush photography and authentic settings make Traps worth seeing."